TaihouAnF/SDL_Demos/README.md

 This is a repository for holding my practicing code and demos of tiny games using C++.

 Why am I doing this:
-* I would like to build up my portfolio to stand out, I have some games made already and I want to create some tiny demos on my own. 🎲
+* I have some games made already and I want to create some tiny demos on my own. 🎲
 * I'd also like to know more about the basic of a game engine, which includes graphics and physics. 📖
 * I just want to create some games in my own pace.
 I found game jams are fun (I already did some) but I want to have something done w/o having an actual due date. 😄